 3. Rushing or Restructuring the meeting agenda.

-Risk: As mentioned above, the board only needs to include member particiatation (Q&A) in the agenda if a quorum and proxy votes are not achieved in advance.
+Risk: As mentioned above, the board only needs to include member participation (Q&A) in the agenda if a quorum and proxy votes are not achieved in advance.

 4. Addition of new agenda items